 Soft water protects the efficiency of water heaters.

-Gas storage and tankless water heaters using soft water keep the factory efficiency rating over a 15-year lifetime.
-In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.
+Gas storage and tankless water heaters using soft water maintain the factory efficiency rating over a 15-year lifetime.
+In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

 If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
-It can shorten the life of your heating element, because it has to work harder to heat water.
+It can reduce the life of your heating element, because it has to work more to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, causing it to become dehydrated.
+Hard water minerals build up on your skin and in your hair, causing it to dry out.
 It can also cause painful razor burn.

-Soft water is superior at rinsing soap residue, so you’ll have softer skin and glossier hair.
-Plus, your clothes will look more colorful and your dishes will look more flawless.
+Soft water is superior at rinsing soap residue, so you’ll have smoother skin and glossier hair.
+Plus, your clothes will look less faded and your dishes will look more flawless.

 Less Soap and Cleaning Time